anapsoliveira/SalesData-PowerQueryPowerPivot/README.md

 ![Connections](https://raw.githubusercontent.com/anapsoliveira/SalesData-PowerQueryPowerPivot/main/images/Connections.JPG)

+- Using Power Pivot

+  1- As a best practice, created a Calendar table to utilise Time Intelligence functions.
+In Power Pivot, there is a function that automatically scans the entire dataset and generates the appropriate date table.

-- Created the relationship between the tables using Power Pivot:
+  2- Created the relationship between the tables:

 ![Diagram](https://raw.githubusercontent.com/anapsoliveira/SalesData-PowerQueryPowerPivot/main/images/DiagramView.JPG)